MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Exercise-1.md

 1. Access and review the project.
 2. Complete the search functionality.
-3. Add the Graph queries
+3. Add the Graph queries.
 4. Provision the message extension.
 5. Configure permissions to access Microsoft Graph.
 6. Run and test the app.